All Episodes

 What seems to mystify people is why strangers feel the same way.

-It's so easily understandable that it makes this whole op-ed silly.
+Since this is not a mystery, it's so easily understandable that it makes this whole op-ed silly.

 Why do people care so much about the fate of an animal to which they have no personal connection?

-And then here toward the end of the piece, there seems to be uh social pressure against killing an animal, even when that may be the most humane.
+And then here toward the end of the piece, there seems to be social pressure against killing an animal, even when that may be the most humane.

 Did you quit smoking or something?

-Is it you're trying to quit small?
+You're trying to quit smoking.

 Isn't that good for you?

-Well, we care about someone, or some I was asking H.R. the question we care about someone or some animal.
+All right, when we care about someone, or somebody was asking HR the question, we care about someone or some animal, our first instinct is to reject the idea of death.

 Most people want to leave not for Democrats.